Nickel titanium

 Nickel titanium, also known as nitinol, is a metal alloy of nickel and titanium, where the two elements are present in roughly equal atomic percentages.
-Different alloys are named according to the weight percentage of nickel; e.g., nitinol 55 and nitinol 60.
+Nitinol alloys are named according to the weight percentage of nickel; e.g., nitinol 55 and nitinol 60.

-Nitinol alloys exhibit two closely related and unique properties: the shape memory effect and superelasticity (also called pseudoelasticity).
+Nitinol alloys exhibit two related and unique properties: the shape memory effect and superelasticity (also called pseudoelasticity).
 Shape memory is the ability of nitinol to undergo deformation at one temperature, stay in its deformed shape when the external force is removed, then recover its original, undeformed shape upon heating above its "transformation temperature".
 Superelasticity is the ability for the metal to undergo large deformations and immediately return to its undeformed shape upon removal of the external load.
 Nitinol can undergo elastic deformations 10 to 30 times larger than alternative metals.
 Whether nitinol behaves with shape memory effect or superelasticity depends on whether it is above its transformation temperature during the action.
-Nitinol behaves with the shape memory effect when it is colder than its transformation temperature, and superelastically when it is warmer than it.
+Nitinol displays the shape memory effect when it is colder than its transformation temperature, and superelasticity when warmer.

+The word "nitinol" is derived from its composition and its place of discovery, Nickel (Ni) - Titanium (Ti) - Naval Ordnance Laboratory (NOL).

 History

-The word "nitinol" is derived from its composition and its place of discovery, Nickel Titanium - Naval Ordnance Laboratory.
-William J. Buehler along with Frederick E. Wang, discovered its properties during research at the Naval Ordnance Laboratory in 1959.
-Buehler was attempting to make a better missile nose cone, which could resist fatigue, heat and the force of impact.
-Having found that a 1:1 alloy of nickel and titanium could do the job, in 1961 he presented a sample at a laboratory management meeting.
+The shape-memory effect was discovered in 1932, when Swedish chemist Arne Ölander observed the property in gold–cadmium alloys.
+The same effect was observed in Cu-Zn (brass) in the early 1950s.

+In the 1950s, William J. Buehler was tasked with finding alloys with high resistance to fatigue under high temperatures to be used in missile nose cones at the Naval Ordnance Laboratory in 1959.

+In 1961, they presented a sample at a laboratory management meeting.
 The sample, folded up like an accordion, was passed around and flexed by the participants.
-One of them applied heat from his pipe lighter to the sample and, to everyone's surprise, the accordion-shaped strip contracted and took its previous shape.
+One of them applied heat from his pipe lighter to the sample and the accordion-shaped strip contracted and retook its previous shape.

+One year later, the Naval Ordinance Lab announced the successful creation of nitinol.
+In 1962, Frederick E. Wang joined the team at NOL and discovered the crystal structure responsible for nitinol's properties.

-While potential applications for nitinol were realized immediately, practical efforts to commercialize the alloy did not take place until two decades later in the 1980s, largely due to the extraordinary difficulty of melting, processing and machining the alloy.
+While potential applications for nitinol were realized immediately, practical efforts to commercialize the alloy took place in the 1980s, largely due to the difficulty of melting, processing and machining the alloy.

-The discovery of the shape-memory effect in general dates back to 1932, when Swedish chemist Arne Ölander first observed the property in gold–cadmium alloys.
-The same effect was observed in Cu-Zn (brass) in the early 1950s.